scalawithcats/scala-with-cats/src/pages/codata/scala.md

 ## Codata in Scala

-Let's now see the representation of codata in Scala.
-We have already seen an example, which I have repeated here.
+We have already seen an example of codata, which I have repeated below.

 ```scala mdoc:silent
 trait Set[A] {